ndless-nspire/nsptools-history/Ndless/branches/3.0-tno/doc/ReadMe.txt

 You may try the particles demo available in the calcbin/samples/ directory.

 Programs built for Ndless v2.x should work as is on classic TI-Nspire.
-Programs  must be rebuilt (and sometimes slightly adapted) to run on TI-Nspire CX.
+Programs  must be rebuilt and slightly adapted to run on TI-Nspire CX.
 If a program is not yet available for CX, ask his author.

 What else should I know?
 ========================

 - You won't be able to receive an OS update after the installation until the next reboot.
--

 How do I install it on nspire_emu/Ncubate?
 ==========================================